-Grammarly Alternative #6: Slick Write
+7. Slick Write

 Among competitors, Slick Write is a tough one for Grammarly.
-As of now, this software solution is completely free for professional use.
+As of now, this Grammarly alternative is completely free for professional use.

 - As you select a word in the editor, related information from Wiki and Google displays in a pop-up.

-- Slick Write enhances the readability of your writeup with its superlative sentence analysis.
+- Slick Write enhances the readability of your write-up with its superlative sentence analysis.

 - It lets you build custom reports by selecting the errors you wish to rectify using the application.